 Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

-Global Map: From Random to System
+Global Map: From Randomness to a System

 - merchant ships transporting goods between colonies